JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 Checking connectivity... done.
 {% endhighlight %}

+Taking a look inside to see what I just cloned:

 {% highlight bash %}
 josh@yoga:~/Desktop$ cd kaldi/
 josh@yoga:~/Desktop/kaldi$ la
 COPYING  .git            .gitignore  misc       src    .travis.yml egs      .gitattributes  INSTALL     README.md  tools  windows
 {% endhighlight %}

+Now there's a lot of good documentation on Kaldi, but I think the best best will always be to see what the INSTALL file on the latest version is.
+So, let's take a look:

 {% highlight bash %}
 josh@yoga:~/Desktop/kaldi$ cat INSTALL